Effect on Domestic Law

 A head may remove or have shot without charge anyone, including a judge or a legislator, acting contrary to the head.

 Say that someone named Kim is a U.S. national located in the U.S. Kim owns real estate.
 Kim invents, designs, makes, and owns a weapon that is not a nuclear weapon and is not unlawful to invent, design, make, or own under U.S. domestic law.
 The total cost to Kim is one dollar and one hour to ready it for use and the maintenance cost is one dollar and one hour per year and use and maintenance are well within Kim’s skills.
 Generally, patent applications are evaluated by the Federal government for a national security implication but Kim does not have to register for a patent for it and does not, so there is no notification to the government of the nature of this invention.
 The weapon is completely located well within Kim’s ample real estate and Kim does not allow anyone else to come near it.
 If Kim decides to use it, Kim need only type the coordinates of a location on the surface of Earth and press a button.
 It will then send a beam straight up through the sky into outer space.
 The beam will then turn and re-enter the atmosphere directly above the target and go straight to the target.
 All travel by the beam will accommodate the movement of Earth.
-Upon reaching its target, the beam will destroy land to a depth of ten miles and a radius of 500 miles.
+Upon reaching its target, the beam will destroy land to a depth of ten miles below sea level and a radius of 500 miles.
 The total travel time will be three seconds and the destruction of land and everything on it will take only one second, so that travel and destruction will take only four seconds.
 The weapon can be used multiple times on different targets.
-Kim has not used it but has publicly stated, perhaps on social media on the Internet, Kim’s personal opinions about numerous nations, including being hostile to the existence of several, but does not threaten any of them so as to present a clear and present danger to any nation.
+Kim has not used it but has publicly stated, perhaps on social media on the Internet, Kim’s personal opinions about numerous nations, including being hostile to the existence of several, but does not explicitly threaten any of them so as to present a clear and present danger to any nation.
 Kim obtains from a Federal district court, on the basis of a vague description of the real estate in question and without mention of the weapon, an order, perhaps in the form of declaratory relief, that no search or seizure may occur absent a warrant or other Constitutional Fourth Amendment authority.
 The U.S. appeals but the appellate court upholds the order and the U.S. Supreme Court denies certiorari, so the order remains in effect.
 While the U.S. may decline to spy on its own nationals (although it can spy but let’s say it doesn’t), foreign nations may have no such restriction and one of our enemy nations has detected an indication of the possibility that Kim has a rapid and extremely destructive weapon, although it does not have all of the details.
 That nation’s foreign minister informs the U.S. ambassador and simultaneously that nation’s ambassador in Washington informs the U.S. Secretary of State of that nation’s most serious concern, using unusually strong language, both verbally and in writing, that the U.S. will use this weapon against that nation without notice and cause the destruction of the entire nation before it can defend itself.
 The nation does not commit an act of war or declare war.
 The U.S. officials believe that this is a ridiculous concern but does relay the precise and complete statements of concern ultimately to the President, who shares it with the Cabinet.

 In that case, even without notice to the Cabinet, the President would have the legal authority by the norms to overrule the judiciary, to not wait for Congress, and to search for and seize the weapon and take Kim into involuntary custody for however long is necessary to ensure that Kim does not make another such weapon or help anyone else to do so, even if that custody is for decades or life-long and is against a court order purporting to free Kim and even if a warrant was issued but with a condition the President considered to be inconsistent with the President’s obligation by the norms.